Publications of Thomas Colcombet

 using the notion of split.
 Some applications are described, in particular in the

-represented by a finite state system, and studied the following control problem: for
+agent is represented by a finite state system, and studied the following control

-adversarial setting, and posed as an open problem the stochastic setting, where
+EXPTIME-complete in the adversarial setting, and posed as an open problem the

-the agent is represented by a Markov decision process.
-In this paper, we
+stochastic setting, where the agent is represented by a Markov decision process.
+In

-show that the stochastic control problem is decidable.
-Our solution makes
+this paper, we show that the stochastic control problem is decidable.
+Our solution

-significant uses of well quasi orders, of the max-flow min-cut theorem, and of the
+makes significant uses of well quasi orders, of the max-flow min-cut theorem, and of

 independence interest called the sequential flow problem and study its complexity.